-Think of branding identity just like your own personal identity.
-It makes you individual and unlike anyone else – in other words, what sets you apart.
+Think of branding identity just like your companies own personal identity.
+It makes you individual and unlike anyone else – in other words, what sets you apart and gains trust.
 Brand identity is what your company’s personality and appearance to the world is.
-It’s more than just a logo, it’s how the business presents itself.
+It’s more than just a logo, it’s how the business presents itself locally or globally.

 Branding involves the marketing practice of actively shaping a distinctive brand.

 Brand identity is the collection of all trade name elements that the company creates, to portray the right image of itself, to the consumer.

 Before you start out with a branding exercise yourself or are giving a brief to a design agency, then you need to ask a few questions to understand what your company or brand is.

 – What is the purpose of your business?

 – What are your company values?